 Lead the Way to Healthier Communities and Organizations

 The lifestyle choices we make today have a profound impact on the quality of our overall health in the years to come.
 With an online Master of Science in Health Promotion Management from American University, you'll join the fight against leading causes of death, including cardiovascular disease, cancer, and diabetes.
-Empower people and organizations to choose health-promoting behaviors, make a tangible difference, and emerge as a leader in the field.
+Become a changemaker and empower people and organizations to choose health-promoting behaviors, make a tangible difference, and emerge as a leader in the field.

 Promote Healthy Living

 Health Promotion is an emerging discipline that helps people, organizations, and communities adopt healthy lifestyle behaviors in order to reduce chronic conditions and manage healthcare costs.

 At American University, you will be trained to target the risks that lead to these conditions and work to improve health outcomes through effective policies and programs.
 As organizations and policymakers gain awareness of the financial and social consequences of chronic conditions, the need for qualified experts is greater than ever.